 Ticket types include: Dinner, Sandwich, Beer, Wine, Burgermeister Bucks and Bier Booklets.
 Burgermeister Bucks can be used for both food and alcohol and can be purchased individually or in books of $40.00.
-We also offer Bier Booklets which consist of 10 beer tickets for $65.00 (a $5.00 savings or $.50 off per beer).
+We also offer Bier Booklets which consist of 10 beer tickets at a savings of $5.00.

 Dance, Sing, Eat and Be Merry.

 You can’t help but participate in the fun at Oktoberfest.

 Put on your dancing shoes, because you’ll definitely want to do the Chicken Dance or Circle Dance.
 Grab one of our Gaudi’s (Hostesses/Hosts) and dance.

 Enter one of our free contests.
 Saw a log, hold a stein, or slam an O’Doul’s.

 After a few rounds of polkas, Macarena’s, Chicken dances, etc., step outside and take a big breath of fresh mountain air.
 Take a stroll down the Budenstrasse (Avenue of the Booths).
 The outside vendor and game area features everything from homemade soaps, to sports memorabilia, to handmade jewelry and candies.
 Have your palm read or simply enjoy a bag of Kennel Korn.